 The Group regularly disseminates instructions to its employees specifying the rules of conduct required by the Sunshine Act and the Bertrand Act.
-Detailed information was also provided to the Group's distributors to ensure their compliance with these legal requirements.
+In addition, a "code of conduct" detailing these rules is appended to each of the contracts concluded with the Group's distributors.